Insurance Adverse Action Notices: What They Mean and Your Rights

 Right to Know the Reason

 The adverse action notice must include specific reasons for the decision — not general language.
 "Low credit score" alone is not sufficient; the insurer must identify contributing factors such as delinquent accounts or high utilization.
 Up to four primary reasons must be provided in clear, consumer-friendly language.
-Examiners have flagged vague notices as a recurring compliance violation.
+Examiners continue to flag vague notices as a recurring compliance violation.

 Right to a Free Credit Report